De La Vega Prize

 - Alain Durré, Ph.D., Executive Director and Economiste en chef, Goldman Sachs Paris

-- Marlene D. Haas, Ph.D., Associate, Cornerstone Research
+- Marlene D. Haas, Ph.D., Principal, Cornerstone Research

 - Thomas Johann, Assistant Professor, University of Mannheim